Tomás Malone: Irish War of Independence

 control of a group of IRA members.
 Malone returned to Limerick to resume activities.

 Following the death of Michael Collins and the end of the Irish Civil War, Malone made another successful escape, this time from the Curragh Camp by hiding in a skip.

 Malone resided in Nenagh, County Tipperary from 1923 until his death in 1981.
 He was principal of Nenagh Vocational School before retiring in 1960.
-Tomas remained a committed republican and in 1980 declared “I see no difference in the fight being waged against English domination of the country today and the fight we fought in Westmeath in 1916 and East-Limerick in 1920 and 1921.
-As far as I’m concerned, they are the same people at grips with the same enemy”.
+Tomas remained a committed republican and in 1980 declared "I see no difference in the fight being waged against English domination of the country today and the fight we fought in Westmeath in 1916 and East-Limerick in 1920 and 1921.
+As far as I’m concerned, they are the same people at grips with the same enemy".
 Tomas received a republican funeral where two masked members of the IRA fired a volley of three shots in salute.
 Sinn Féin president Ruairí Ó Brádaigh gave the graveside oration.

 Family

-Malone was the brother of Séamas Ó Maoileoin, and the uncle of Joseph Malone (Seosamh Ó Mhaoileoin), current president of Republican Sinn Fein.
+Malone was the brother of Séamas Ó Maoileoin, and the uncle of Joseph Malone (Seosamh Ó Maoileoin), current president of Republican Sinn Féin.
 He resides in the family home at Meedin.